Archive for Matt Thomas '00

 Matt Thomas is the Director of Media Relations and Internal Communication at Gustavus Adolphus College.
 After graduating from Gustavus in 2000 with degrees in Communication Studies and History, Thomas worked mainly as a sports journalist in the western suburbs of Minneapolis before returning to Gustavus in 2007.

-Six senior studio art majors at Gustavus Adolphus College will have their work displayed at the College's Hillstrom Museum of Art beginning May 4 through June 2.
-The exhibition, !Look At That, Art Attack!
-Senior Art Majors Exhibition 2013 will hold an opening reception from 4 to 6 p.m. on Saturday, May 4.
+Thirteen senior studio art majors at Gustavus Adolphus College will have their work displayed at the College's Hillstrom Museum of Art beginning May 2 through May 31.
+The exhibition is titled Free Art Tasting (And False Advertising): Senior Art Majors Exhibition 2015 and will feature an opening reception from 4 to 6 p.m. as part of the College's Honors Day festivities on Saturday, May 2.